The Story of Israel

 Promising they would become like God, Satan offered Adam and Eve immediately what God intended to give them once they were ready for it.

-More figurative language: notice in v.
+Note the figurative language in this passage.
+In v.
 8 the text describes God “walking through the garden.”
 The Bible often describes God in human form, a literary device called anthropomorphism, another example of figurative language not meant to be read literally.
 Other examples include references to God’s hand (Gen. 49:24, Ex.
 7:4-5), arm (Num.
 11:23), feet, nostrils, mouth (Ps.
 18:8-9).
 All these are analogies to help us understand something about God in human terms, but not meant as literal descriptions (as if God had a body).

 The text never identifies the forbidden fruit as an apple.
 This popular idea was imagined much later during the Roman times.
 The Latin word for apple “malum” is the same as the word for bad or evil.
 The Bible never makes this connection.